utopia-rise/godot-kotlin-jvm/docs/src/doc/user-guide/api-differences.md

+## Class and member registration
+Contrary to what you might be used to from GDScript or C#, this binding requires you to explicitly define which classes and which members of those classes should be exposed to Godot.
+This requires a bit more code but enables to properly define visibility across languages and restrict access to values which you might not want to expose.
+See the individual sections in the `user-guide` in this documentation to see how to register your classes and members so you can use them from godot and other scripting languages.

 ## Instance types and singletons
 Creating a new instance of a Godot type can be done like any Kotlin types.